-Analysis | The GOP’s most significant response to Trump’s voter fraud push could still be coming
+Analysis | The GOP’s biggest response to Trump’s baseless voter fraud push could still be coming

 Top GOP officials in Arizona and Georgia have been made public enemies by Trump and his allies, given their decisions to accept and certify their election results — particularly Govs.
 Doug Ducey in Arizona and Brian Kemp in Georgia.
 But they were in many ways pushed into a corner.
 They could either accept the results from their own election officials or reject them and question the decisions and judgments of their fellow partisans.

 Passing laws that could restrict access would be a different matter, in which such decisions wouldn’t be as immediately problematic for them and their allies and wouldn’t generate as much news.
 Kemp and even Georgia Secretary of State Brad Raffensperger (R), who was also a target of Trump’s ire, have in the past established their political brands by elevating concerns about significant voter fraud.

 It’s not difficult to see such officials signing on to voting restrictions away from the glare of a contested election.
 Some of them might also feel this is a way to reach out to disaffected Trump voters who feel the election was marred, without actually subscribing to the idea that it was stolen.
+McDaniel, for instance, has distanced herself in recent days from many of the wild claims made about a stolen election.

 The GOP made a successful voter ID push in many of these states a decade ago, after Republicans gained hugely in key state legislatures and won crucial gubernatorial races.
 Voting rights groups have long argued that such legislation requiring photo identification to vote was meant to disenfranchise minority voters who were less likely to have those IDs.
 But polls regularly showed that Americans favored such measures to combat voter fraud.
 Voters who might not subscribe to Trump’s allegations of fraud might nonetheless see value in increasing restrictions, which could provide GOP-controlled states with the political cover they need to press forward.